Lucknow: History

-Lucknow was one of the major centres of the Indian Rebellion of 1857 and actively participated in India's independence movement, emerging as a strategically important North Indian city.
+As a major centre of the Indian Rebellion of 1857 and India's independence movement, Lucknow emerged as an important North Indian city.
 During the Rebellion, the majority of the East India Company's troops were recruited from both the people and nobility of Awadh.
 The rebels seized control of the state, and it took the British 18 months to reconquer the region.
 During that period, the garrison based at the Residency in Lucknow was besieged by rebel forces during the Siege of Lucknow.
 The siege was relieved first by forces under the command of Sir Henry Havelock and Sir James Outram, followed by a stronger force under Sir Colin Campbell.
 Today, the ruins of the Residency and the Shaheed Smarak offer an insight into Lucknow's role in the events of 1857.

 With the rebellion over, Oudh returned to British governance under a chief commissioner.
 In 1877, the offices of lieutenant-governor of the North-Western Provinces and chief commissioner of Oudh were combined; then in 1902, the title of chief commissioner was dropped with the formation of the United Provinces of Agra and Oudh, although Oudh still retained some marks of its former independence.